BYUComputingBootCampTests/makeTest/README.md

 ## Submitting

-Once you've completed the problem, add, commit, and push your changes to the branch:
+Once you've completed the problems, add, commit, and push your changes to the branch:
 ```
 git add .
 git commit -m <message>